 On behalf of the members of the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA)1, we applaud the bipartisan, bicameral work done to establish a long-overdue federal data privacy standard that protects consumers and American businesses, including apartment firms.
-As the House Energy and Commerce Subcommittee on Innovation, Data, and Commerce holds a hearing entitled "Promoting U.S. Innovation and Individual Liberty through a National Standard for Data Privacy" and renews the discussion on the American Data Privacy and Protection Act (ADPPA), NMHC and NAA wish to thank you for the bipartisan leadership on these critical issues.
+As the House Energy and Commerce Subcommittee on Innovation, Data, and Commerce holds a hearing entitled "Legislative Solutions To Protect Kids Online And Ensure Americans' Data Privacy Rights" and launches the discussion on the American Privacy Rights Act (APRA), NMHC and NAA wish to thank you for the bipartisan leadership on these critical issues.